PascalPflaum/functionFlow/README.md

 	console.log('Superheroes\n-------------\n' + data.join('\n'));
 });
 ```
-when the last task has finished after 500ms, this will print:
+when the last task has finished after 500ms, this will print
 ```
 Superheroes
 -------------